-- Establish critical staff positions to fully implement Strategic Plan. - Increase reliance on part-time workers and adjunct faculty as enrollment fluctuates. - Request Board to decrease current overall tax rate by \$0.002593 for FY 2015 reflecting increased appraisal values. - Re-direct vacant positions to support Strategic Initiatives as approved by President.

-- Increase the Unrestricted Reserves to \$21 million, exceeding the 25% requirement. - Continue to grow the Plant Fund, re-established from FY12 fund balance of \$4.6 million, by dedicating the FY14 fund balance of \$7.0M to address deferred maintenance and capital improvement priorities.
+- Establish critical staff positions to fully implement Strategic Plan. - Increase reliance on part-time workers and adjunct faculty as enrollment fluctuates. - Maintain overall property tax rate as amount set in FY 2014. - Re-direct vacant positions to support Strategic Initiatives as approved by President. - Maintain Unrestricted Reserves at 25% of annual operating budget as required. - Continue to grow the Plant Fund reserves currently at \$9.1million, to address deferred maintenance and capital improvement priorities.

 All of the above strategies were implemented to balance the budget.
-With the fully funded Unrestricted Reserve Fund and the establishment of the \$11.6 million Plant Fund Reserve, the College is in excellent financial condition to fulfill the Strategic Plan 2014-2019 Reach Forward.
+With the fully funded Unrestricted Reserve Fund and the establishment of the \$9.1 million Plant Fund Reserve, the College is in excellent financial condition to fulfill the Strategic Plan 2014-2019 Reach Forward.
 Deliver Excellence.